nicklockwood/ShapeScript/docs/src/materials.md

 ### Texture Wrapping

-How a texture is wrapped around the model depends on the shape.
+How a texture is applied depends on the shape.
 Different shape types have different default wrapping schemes:

 ![Textured cube](../images/textured-cube.png)